TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Drawing a rectangle and duplicating it](images/CreateBrushByDuplicatingPolygon.gif) If you want to create a brush that is not a simple, axis-aligned cuboid, you can use the brush tool.
 The brush tool allows you to define a set of points and create the convex hull of these points.
 A convex hull is the smallest convex volume that contains all the points.
 The points become the vertices of the new brush, unless they are placed within the brush, in which case they are discarded.
 Accordingly, the brush tool gives you several ways to place points, but there are two limitations: First, you can only place points in the 3D viewport, and second, you can only place points by using other brushes as reference.

 To use the brush tool, you first have to activate it by choosing #menu(Menu/Edit/Tools/Brush Tool).
 Then, you can place single points onto the grid by left clicking on the faces of other brushes.
 Additionally, you can left double click on a face to place points on all of its vertices.
 You can also draw a rectangular shape by left dragging on an existing brush face and thereby place four points at the corners of that rectangle.
-Finally, if the points you have placed so far form a polygon, you can duplicate and move that polygon along its normal by left dragging it while holding #key(306).
+Finally, if the points you have placed so far form a polygon, you can duplicate and move that polygon along its normal by left dragging it while holding #key(Shift).
 Once you have placed all points, hit #action(Controls/Map view/Create brush) to actually create the brush.

 It is not possible to modify or remove points after they have been placed, except discarding all of them by hitting the #action(Controls/Map view/Cancel) key.